totaling upwards of eight billion.

 Ironically, there is enough food in the world to feed everyone who is hungry.

-But lot of it is wasted.
+But a lot of it is wasted.

-third of the food that is produced is never consumed.
+A third of the food that is produced is never consumed.

 Waste also includes the energy, water, and land used to produce the food.

-According to UNCTAD assessment, 14% of food is wasted between harvest and retail, while another 17% is wasted in households, restaurants, and stores.
+According to a UNCTAD assessment, 14% of food is wasted between harvest and retail, while another 17% is wasted in households, restaurants, and stores.

 The negative effects of uneven urbanisation are felt in our health.
 Approximately 4.4 billion people, or 56% of the world’s population, now reside in cities.
 Nearly 7 out of 10 people will live in cities during the next 25 years, more than doubling the existing urban population by 2050.